Don’t Have a Digital Transformation Strategy? Here Is How to Get One

 Coherent Actions are the tactics you use to reach your strategic objectives.
 They should be coherent, meaning they should support one another in hitting a common goal.

-For example, you run a telecom company that provides Internet services, among other things.
+For instance, you run a telecom company that provides Internet services, among other things.

 During the diagnosis stage, you discover that your company serves only 3.5% of the ISP market, which is dominated by big players.
 And you want a bigger market share.
 Your competitors offer big discounts to first-time users and have good prices.
 You can’t compete with them on price.
 However, from online forums, you learn that they provide mediocre customer support.
 People are not happy with how long they have to wait for help.
 Moreover, industry studies show that over 35% of existing customers terminate their contracts, because they move to a new location.